-In this interview with Perspectives, John Roese, president and chief technology officer at Dell EMC, shares his outlook on the state of data and the technologies that make sense of it.
+In this interview, John Roese, president and chief technology officer at Dell EMC, shares his outlook on the state of data and the technologies that make sense of it.

 What was the path that led to your role as CTO at Dell EMC?